 The Bottom Line

-Removing high-carb processed foods from your diet might have many positive health benefits.
+Removing glucose-rich, high-carb processed foods from your diet might have many positive health benefits.
 But a ketogenic diet probably isn’t the magic cancer-fighting bullet you might be hoping for.

 Instead, aim for a diet rich in whole foods, with a healthy balance of fats, proteins, and carbohydrates.
 Talk to your doctor about an optimal eating plan for you.
 You can always talk to friends and family on FamilyApp for extra health ideas, too.